Skip to main content Skip to navigation

 Family Financial Responsibility (FFR)

 WSU awards institutional need-based scholarships and grants based upon comprehensive calculations of family financial circumstances.
-This can result in a higher (or lower) figure than the Free Application for Federal Student Aid (FAFSA) might indicate with its Expected Family Contribution (EFC) estimate.
-For a better understanding of EFC, please visit our WSU Financial Aid Estimator page to approximate how much aid you could receive.
+This can result in a higher (or lower) figure than the Free Application for Federal Student Aid (FAFSA) might indicate with its Student Aid Index (SAI) estimate.
+For a better understanding of SAI, please visit our WSU Financial Aid Estimator page to approximate how much aid you could receive.

 Federal Pell Grant

-A federal grant provided by the federal government to undergraduate students who demonstrate exceptional financial need and have an Expected Family Contribution below a certain threshold established by the federal government.
+A federal grant provided by the federal government to undergraduate students who demonstrate exceptional financial need and have a Student Aid Index below a certain threshold established by the federal government.
 The Pell Grant award amount is prorated based on Enrollment Status.

 Federal Supplemental Educational Opportunity Grant (FSEOG)